kosekidev/vim-config/README.md

 - ]w : Next Warning
 - [w : Previous Warning

+## Navigation keymaps

+- Leader ss : Jump to a function in the current buffer
+- Ctrl + o and Ctrl + i : Navigate to another opened buffer

 ### Harpoon personal shortcuts

+- Ctrl + e : toggle the files list
 - Leader a : Add file to harpoon
-- Ctrl + e : toggle the files list
 - Leader hh : Go to the first file
 - Leader jj : Go to the second file
 - Leader kk : Go to the third file